Berry-House-YYC/calgarygroups/src/content/organizations/grassroots/yyc-sapphics.md

 description: "A community group dedicated to connecting sapphic individuals (women and non-binary folks attracted to women) in Calgary.
-They organize social gatherings to build solidarity and friendship."
+They organize social gatherings to build solidarity and friendship.
+They are also a key wayfinding group for queer community, running an event spreadsheet and reposting queer happenings on their Instagram story."
 ---

 A community group dedicated to connecting sapphic individuals (women and non-binary folks attracted to women) in Calgary.
 They organize social gatherings to build solidarity and friendship.
+They are also a key wayfinding group for queer community, running an event spreadsheet and reposting queer happenings on their Instagram story.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>